WICG/local-font-access/README.md

 ### Accessing Font Tables

-Here we use enumeration and new APIs on `FontFace` to access specific OpenType tables of local fonts; we can use this to parse out specific data or feed it into, e.g., WASM version of [HarfBuzz](https://www.freedesktop.org/wiki/Software/HarfBuzz/) or [Freetype](https://www.freetype.org/):
+Here we use enumeration and new APIs on `FontMetadata` to access specific OpenType tables of local fonts; we can use this to parse out specific data or feed it into, e.g., WASM version of [HarfBuzz](https://www.freedesktop.org/wiki/Software/HarfBuzz/) or [Freetype](https://www.freetype.org/):

 ```js
 (async () => { // Async block